andfoy/pywinpty/README.md

 ## Dependencies
-To compile pywinpty sources, you must have [Cython](https://github.com/cython/cython) and Visual Studio (2013 or later) installed.
+To compile pywinpty sources, you must have [Cython](https://github.com/cython/cython) and MSYS2/MinGW-w64 installed (Alongside the corresponding Python MSVC Runtime).
 You must also have Winpty's C header and library files available on your include path.

 ## Installation